Your Guide To The Schnauzer Cocker Spaniel Mix

 24 150 Ibs

-Feeding Chart of Schnauzer-Cocker Spaniel Mix
+Feeding Chart Of Schnauzer-Cocker Spaniel Mix

-Feeding Chart of Schnauzer-Cocker Spaniel Mix
+Feeding Chart Of Schnauzer-Cocker Spaniel Mix

 The feeding chart below is tailored for a Cocker Spaniel puppy.
 It contains the required number of calories, proteins, and fats that must be present in your puppy’s food.